larsgr/gene-id-mapping/docs/comparison-script-design.md

   - `0.50 ≤ Jaccard_exon < 0.90`, or
   - `0.50 ≤ Junction_F1_all < 0.95`.
 - **Monoexonic pairs**: `0.50 ≤ Jaccard_exon < 0.95`.
-- Antisense overlaps covering ≥ 50% of exon union can be reported as Yellow only if antisense families are explicitly allowed; otherwise flag `Conflict` and demote to NotMapped.
+- Antisense overlaps are no longer allowed; see "Antisense handling" below.

 ### Red
 - Same strand but weak evidence:
   - `0.10 ≤ Jaccard_exon < 0.50`, or
   - At least one shared intron while `Junction_F1_all < 0.50`.
-- Antisense overlaps with `Jaccard_exon ≥ 0.10` go to the notes as `Conflict` by default.
-They can be promoted to Red if the workflow decides to count them.
+- Antisense overlaps with a large fractional overlap are treated as Red warnings (threshold defaults to `0.5`).

 ### NotMapped
 - Different chromosomes, zero overlap, or metrics below the Red thresholds.
 - Any antisense case when antisense mappings are disallowed.

+### Antisense handling

+- Set `note_antisense_conflict` on every opposite-strand overlap.
+- If exon-overlap / exon-union ≥ antisense threshold (default 0.5) downgrade to
+  Red and emit the gene row; otherwise suppress the mapping (NotMapped) but keep the warning in the notes.

 ## Downgrade Rules (Green → Yellow)

 Gene-level downgrades fire if any transcript pair triggers them; record the trigger in the notes and demote the gene summary:

-- **Split / Merge detection**: overlaps with ≥ 2 distinct partners where each
+- **Split / Merge detection**: overlaps with ≥ 2 distinct partners (currently
-  subpair is at least Yellow.
+  triggers an automatic downgrade to Yellow and records `note_split_or_merge_*`).
 - **Competing partner within Δ**: another partner whose key metric is within the delta tolerance (e.g. `ΔJaccard_CDS_phase ≤ 0.02`).
 - **Frame inconsistency**: mixed in-phase and out-of-phase transcript pairs.